smacademic/project-bdf/README.md

-# project-bdf
+# Reddit Transcription Bot

+The Reddit Transcription Bot (final name pending) transcribes text from images posted on Reddit on request.
+The images may be part of a post on a subreddit, or linked to within a comment.
+The bot will reply with a comment containing an attempted transcription of the text contained with the image.

+This Reddit Bot is a part of a project created by 3 students in CS 298-01 at Western Connecticut State University.
+It is currently still within the initial planning process.

 ### Team Members
-Calebe De Aquino
+- Calebe De Aquino
-Brian Bacon
+- Brian Bacon
-Andrew Figueroa
+- Andrew Figueroa

-### Project Idea
+### Original Project Idea

 **High Level Description:** Social Media Bot

 **Minimum Requirements:**